DialogInsight/DIAnalytics_Android/README.md

      In order to identify a user of the application as a contact of your DI project, you must provide the information corresponding to        the fields of the [unique key][2].

      Note:
      the DI fields always start with a "f_".
-In the DI project fields page, look at the fields tagged has “primary field” and note their      code.
+In the DI project fields page, look at the fields tagged as “primary field” and note their      code.
 In the following steps, just prepend “f_” with any field code.
 For instance, a DI field with the code “idCustomer” will            become “f_idCustomer”.

      This is made in two simples step.
 First, gather the primary key fields informations in a HashMap.